-When I first started dating my trans partner, I wasn’t exactly sure what to expect.
+When I first started dating my partner–a trans man–I wasn’t exactly sure what to expect.
 I had long-since identified as a pansexual and had lots of transgender friends, but entering a sexual relationship with a trans person was new territory for me.
 I had a lot of questions and I wasn’t sure how to approach them all.
 Thankfully, my partner was really receptive to my ignorance in those areas and we established an open line of communication early on.
 For those of you who may be entering relationships with a transgender partner, here are some guidelines to make it easier for you both.

 Strap in for your “Trans Terminology 101” course because there’s a lot to get through.
 LGBT people often use labels to identify ourselves that people outside the community (straight, cisgender folks) may not be familiar with.
 There are terms for gender and terms for sexuality, which are independent identities that don’t necessarily have anything to do with each other.

 Transgender: Someone who does not identify with the sex they were assigned at birth.
 “Trans” is a shortened adjective (not all transgender people shorten it, so be aware of that preference) and describes a person.
 For example, a man who is transgender is usually a “trans man” or “transman.”
 Some transgender folks may simply say “man” or “woman” and don’t use “trans” as an adjective when telling people their gender.

 Cisgender: Someone who identifies with the sex they were assigned at birth.
 “Cis” is an adjective from a Latin root which describes a person.
 For example, a woman who is cisgender is a “cis woman.”

 MTF/FTM: A term some people use to describe themselves as transitioning from “male to female” or “female to male.”
 The use of this term is personal and not all trans people will use it to identify themselves.